-Add a little creamy spice to your evening cocktails with this decadent, chocolaty, homemade, spicy Mexican chocolate liqueur!
+Add a little creamy spice to your Christmas cocktails with this decadent, chocolaty, homemade, spicy Mexican chocolate liqueur!
+I love spicy, Mexican hot chocolate when I’ve just come out of the cold, but when I’m nice and toasty inside by the fire, this is much better!

 You’ll be amazed just how deliciously chocolate and tequila compliment each other.
 I don’t know why I haven’t thought of this before!

-Oh my goodness!
-If you like Baileys Irish Cream, but wish it were more chocolaty and gave you a spicy cheyenne kick, then you’ll love this!
+If you like Baileys Irish Cream, but wish it were more chocolaty and gave you a spicy cayenne kick, then you’ll love this!
 It’s perfect all on its own, as a cocktail mixer or even in coffee!

-The cheyenne and chili pepper sinks to the bottom and you want to get all that yummy, spicy flavor into each drink!
+The cayenne and chili pepper sinks to the bottom and you want to get all that yummy, spicy flavor into each drink!

 Pour some into your hand, then sprinkle on – otherwise you might sprinkle too much and ruin your drink 😉

-You can add more cheyenne pepper if you want your liqueur a bit more spicy.
-This recipe has it on the medium-to-mild amount of spiciness, so if you want to really heat things up, double the cheyenne.
+3. You can add more cayenne pepper if you want your liqueur a bit more spicy.
+This recipe has it on the medium-to-mild amount of spiciness, so if you want to really heat things up, double the cayenne.

 Make sure to stir almost constantly so your chocolate is perfectly melted into the cream and milk.